 Types of Auctions

 Capital Collections Auctions are high-end auctions which take place quarterly.
 Our Capital Collections Auctions include European and American furniture and decorations, paintings, prints, drawings, sculpture, jewelry, coins, watches, 20th Century decorative arts, Asian works of art, rugs, carpets, and tapestries.
-A hard-copy catalogue accompanies each auction, and can serve as a guide for the items in the sale.
-The online version of the catalogue offers color photos, and is typically available three weeks prior to the sale.
+The online catalogue is typically published three weeks prior to the sale, along with a downloadable pdf version.
 Items could sell for more or less than the estimated values provided in the catalogues.